shortlink-org/shortlink/docs/ADR/decisions/0011-application-architecture-documentation.md

 ## Consequences

-+ We have a standard documentation for the application architecture.
++ We have standard documentation for the application architecture.
 + We use the [4C model](https://c4model.com/) for the documentation of the application architecture.